-Figure 7 shows that fertility exhibits a clear pattern of decline immediately upon the intervention, and this is true for the count and the rate, and for births to teenage women and older women.
+Figure 9 shows that fertility exhibits a clear pattern of decline immediately upon the intervention, and this is true for the count and the rate, and for births to teenage women and older women.
 The overall rate of births per woman of reproductive age is 5% at baseline.
 The immediate decline is 2.1% (year-1), rising steadily to 6.4% in year-3 (at which point it becomes statistically significant) and 21.4% in year-8.
 Teenage fertility (age 10-19), which has a baseline rate of 3%, falls in parallel, falling 3% in year-1, 6% by year-3 and 21.1% by year-8.

-The PSF may have stimulated fertility decline directly through outreach workers providing information about birth control, and local clinics providing contraceptives.
-In Figure 3c we showed that the intervention was associated with educating people on health matters.
+The PSF may have stimulated fertility decline directly through outreach workers providing information about birth control, and local clinics providing contraceptives.20 In Figure 5c we showed that the intervention was associated with educating people on health matters.
 Alternatively or, in addition, fertility may have declined in response to reductions in mortality.
-As discussed below, fertility decline stems more from more-educated women, while mortality decline stems more from less-educated women, which suggests that mortality reduction is not the main driver.
+As discussed below, fertility decline stems more from more-educated women, while mortality decline stems more from less-educated women, which suggests that mortality reduction is not the main driver.21

-Figure 8 shows no significant change in the quality of births.
+Figure 10 shows no significant change in the quality of births.
 Birth weight and APGAR-1 scores show no consistent pattern, while indicators for low birth weight, APGAR-5 and gestation of at least 37 weeks suggest a deterioration, even if all coefficients are indistinguishable from zero.

 The same reproductive health service expansion that we have observed led to survival improvements may have been expected to also yield improvements in indicators of health at birth.
 Potential explanations of our finding that there were none include selective foetal survival (we documented declines in foetal mortality, so the marginal birth post-intervention is likely to have been more fragile); endogenous heterogeneity in fertility decline that, as we noted above, raised the share of births from higher-risk (less educated) mothers; and endogenous increases in the use of C-sections (which may be associated with breathing difficulties among newborns).
-These results imply that our estimates of impacts on early childhood mortality are conservative.
-Since boys are more vulnerable to foetal death (Gluckman and Hanson, 2004; Low, 2015), the share of boys at birth is an indicator of foetal
+These results imply that our estimates

-&lt;sup>19See Bhalotra (2010) for the case of India.
+19See Bhalotra (2010) for the case of India.

-&lt;sup>20Bailey (2012) shows that the introduction of the pill in the US led to a decline in the fertility rate of 2% within 5 years of establishing federal family planning programs.
+20Bailey (2012) shows that the introduction of the pill in the US led to a decline in the fertility rate of 2% within 5 years of establishing federal family planning programs.
 This is of similar magnitude to the immediate decline we estimate.